 A big reason for this, as has been found in The ACE Study, is that these whimpers, cries and adverse events never got a chance to fully resolve.
 When the classic fallout of getting hurt, either physically or emotionally, is shoved inside and/or is numbed out because we’ve been told “that we are OK”, or that it is “not that bad”, the body starts to de-sensitize, dis-orient and shut-down – do this over and over again, and you get perfect breeding ground for illness and disease to ensue.

 But there is hope.
-In my practice I help people release these held stressors so that they can get their health and body back.
+In my online programs I help people release these held stressors so that they can get their health and body back.

 You can read more about The ACE Study here, or pick up the book Scared Sick.
 The role of childhood trauma in adult disease.